 The Department of Health is taking a precautionary approach to e-cigarettes and is continuing to examine the regulatory framework governing e-cigarettes in Australia.
 The Department’s position on e-cigarettes is based on the need to consider the overall impacts that e-cigarettes pose to population health, including on non-smokers and smokers.

 The Department has advised that there is evidence that e-cigarettes are harmful.
-On 3 April 2017, the Chief Executive Officer of the National Health and Medical Research Council (NHMRC) issued an updated statement on e-cigarettes, to assist consumers and policy-makers in understanding the current evidence about the safety and efficacy of e-cigarettes.
-The updated statement notes that there is insufficient evidence to support claims that e-cigarettes are safe.
-The updated statement also recommends that health authorities and policy-makers should act to minimise harm to users and bystanders, and to protect vulnerable groups such as young people, until evidence of safety, quality and efficacy can be produced.
+On 3 April 2017, the Chief Executive Officer of the National Health and Medical Research Council (NHMRC) issued an updated statement on e-cigarettes, to assist consumers and policymakers in understanding the current evidence about the safety and efficacy of e cigarettes.
+The updated statement notes that there is insufficient evidence to support claims that e-cigarettes are safe or to conclude whether e-cigarettes can assist smokers to quit.
+The updated statement also recommends that health authorities and policymakers should act to minimise harm to users and bystanders, and to protect vulnerable groups such as young people, until evidence of safety, quality and efficacy can be produced.
 The statement also identified a number of concerns in relation to the 2014 study which reported that e-cigarettes are 95% less harmful than tobacco cigarettes.
 The updated statement is available on the NHMRC website.

 E-cigarette regulation is a shared responsibility between the Commonwealth, state and territory governments.
 The current regulatory framework draws on existing legislation and regulations that may apply to tobacco products, therapeutic goods, poisons and consumer goods.